How to Draw a Rose

 Drawing a rose from a bird’s eye view

 (5) By this point, the wine-glass shape of parts A and B is complete.
 Now we are going to draw the outer petals.
 Draw petals more dynamically than B. Imagine a triangle or a square as you draw.
-As before, make sure start and endpoints don’t overlap and keep an eye on the overall balance as you draw.
+As before, make sure that the start and endpoints don’t overlap and keep an eye on the overall balance as you draw.
 Draw the outer petals bigger to make the rose look even more gorgeous.

 This completes our rose from a bird’s eye view.